-Teach with Love, not Obedience Based on Fear and Restriction
+Teach with Love, Not Based on Fear and Restriction

 In fact, it’s curious how within our own language we associate “the obedient and docile child” with something that is hoped for and even expected by most families.